kyma-project/website/src/6-accelerate-innovation-with-kyma.md

 - **Bring speed and agility:** Businesses don't have to wait for months or years to deliver specific scenarios or use cases.
 With Kyma the delivery times are faster (within days or weeks) and the entire process costs less.

-- **To accelerate innovation:** In many cases innovation starts as a test or a trail.
+- **Accelerate innovation:** In many cases innovation starts as a test or a trail.
 In such cases, both speed and low cost are of great importance.
-Kyma enables businesses to start working on their solutions immediately instead of finding the right technology and integration options first.
-Kyma brings the startup culture to enterprises.
+Kyma enables businesses to start working on their solutions immediately instead of finding the right technology and integration options first and brings the startup culture to enterprises.

 Kyma is available on [GitHub](https://github.com/kyma-project) and open for developers to contribute to Kyma&#39;s development.
 It allows businesses to build and advance products and services they offer to make them even better on the marketplace.
 This empowers companies to stand out, to increase revenue, and to be more like Tesla.